Atticus29/AvB/README.md

   - [x] Add to successes or Failures
   - [x] Observe the minimumTrialsRequired - totalTrialsConducted
 - [x] Fix side view not populating issue.
 Transfer lots of the code from Experiment activity over to the fragment (altough in less detail)
-- [ ] Flesh out what the effect size (log of odds) means in layman's terms
+- [x] Flesh out what the effect size means in layman's terms
-- [ ] Validate effect size input so that it's only tenths.
+- [x] Validate effect size input so that it's only tenths.
 - [ ] Mention to the user that they could take a picture (maybe good usecase for SharedPreferences to reveal DialogFragment iff they haven't seen it for this experiment)
-- [ ] Update number of trails remaining dynamically
-- [ ] Customize format of item in overflow menu
 - [ ] Add app icon
 - [ ] Click the view all experiments button from within an experiment will mess with the display of the experiments in the recyclerView
+- [ ] Rebase to get rid of wonky commit messages

 #### Wk.
 3
 - [x] Add db entries